m-carini/m-carini.github.io/index.md

   • Is there any synergy between Ducks customers and customers within the H&S Ventures (the parent company) portfolio?

 With the use of recency frequency monetization (RFM) scoring, we were able to identify a potential target customer segmentation that had not been specifically marketed to previously.
 To showcase these segments, we created a Tableau dashboard to display their demographics.
-Next, we used survival analysis to investigate drivers towards Ducks ticket sales and the effectiveness of various marketing methonds.
+Next, we used survival analysis to investigate drivers towards Ducks ticket sales and the effectiveness of various marketing methods.
 Our findings opened discussions towards a shift in marketing strategy from previous approaches.
 Lastly, we observed that Ducks customers prefer certain types of activities in the H&S portfolio.
 Our recommendation was to potentially increase the availability of these activities to attract more Ducks customers.

 <img src="images/ducks_img.png?raw=true"/>